Fekadugudisa7/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow i want to learn with you!
+I want to learn with you!